 - Power cuts out or flickers for no apparent reason

 With modern technology, we’re spoiled for choice when it comes to electrical outlets.
 They’ve come a long way in both appearance and functionality and can make a major improvement to your day-to-day life.
-We’ve collected 7 ways you can upgrade an old wall outlet in your home so you can make the most out of them.
+So whether you have two prong outlets in the bathroom or three prong outlets in the kitchen, why not consider an outlet upgrade?
+We’ve compiled 7 effective ways to upgrade wall outlets in your home so you can truly get the most out of them.

 While our phones have gone through a major transformation over the years, those bulky power pack chargers and adaptor plugs haven’t kept up the pace.
-With a USB wall outlet, you can say goodbye to those chargers.
+With a USB outlet, you can say goodbye to those chargers once and for all!

-Sick of waiting for your movie to buffer, or perhaps you’ve heard a few too many times about how your son lost his game because of lag?
-Installing an internet connector, or Ethernet connection point, can greatly improve the quality and speed of internet that your device receives.
+Tired of waiting for your movie to buffer, or perhaps you’ve heard a few too many times about how your son lost his game because of lag?
+Installing an internet connector, or Ethernet connection point, can greatly improve the quality and data transfer speed that your device receives.

-Internet connectors allow you to directly plug your device, be it a TV, desktop computer, or whatever, to your modem via a wall outlet.
+Internet connectors allow you to directly plug your device, be it a TV, desktop computer, or laptop into your modem via a wall outlet.
 While not necessary for everyday use, an Ethernet cable connection can be a game changer for movies, gaming, video chats, and large file transfers.

 You can have multiple internet connectors in your home connected to different devices to boost your internet speed considerably.
 For those working from home who rely on fast internet, this can be essential.

-These are great for all around the home, however, you should make sure GFCI outlets are installed, at minimum, in your bathrooms, laundry, and kitchen.
+Ground fault circuit interrupters are great for all around the home.
+That being said, you should make sure GFCI outlets are installed, at minimum, in your bathrooms, laundry, and kitchen.

-If you’re concerned about electrical fires from outlet overheating, turn to ACFI outlets, or arc fault circuit interrupters.
-Like GFCI outlets, ACFI outlets monitor the current in the circuit, and if any interruptions are detected, the circuit is shut down.
+If you’re concerned about the possibility of an electrical fire from an overheating outlet, install AFCI outlets, or arc fault circuit interrupters.
+Like GFCI outlets, an arc fault circuit interrupter electrical outlet monitors the current in the circuit.
+If it detects any interruptions, it shuts the circuit down.

-ACFI protection can come from an outlet, or alternatively circuit breakers.
-It is best to speak with a professional electrician about which type will best suit your home.
+AFCI protection can come either from an electrical outlet or circuit breakers.
+If you’re looking to upgrade wall outlets, it is best to speak with a professional electrician about which type will best suit your home.

 Tamper-Resistant Receptacles (TRR)

 One way you can child-proof your home is by installing tamper-resistant receptacles, or TRRs.
-If the junior decides to investigate an electrical wall outlet with a bobby pin, for example, TRRs prevent anything that is not a plug from being inserted into it.
+If any small children in your home decide to investigate an electrical wall outlet with a bobby pin, for example, TRRs prevent anything that is not a plug from being inserted into it.

-You can rest easy knowing your little one won’t be at risk of electrical burns or shocks.
+You can rest easy knowing your little one won’t be at risk of electric shock or burns.

 How many times have tried to push your TV unit right up against the wall, only to find the plugs stick out too much?
 Recessed outlets are set back into the wall and stop your plugs from dangling too far off the wall.